mathieu-benoit/dot-net-on-azure-function-app/README.md

 The goal of this GitHub repository is to demonstrate and use DevOps practices by leveraging a very simple compiled .NET method on Azure Function Apps (this Function is just an HttpTrigger saying "Hello" to the name passed in the querystring parameter).

-Locally you will need to configure [Visual Studio 2017 Preview version 15.3 with the Azure Functions Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio).
+Locally you will need to make sure your [Visual Studio 2017 has the Azure Functions Tools extension](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#prerequisites).

 By opening the .sln with Visual Studio you should see the structure of the solution like this: